pranomostro/nbase/README.md

 	primes that add up to the given number.
 Pairs are separated by " ", lists of pairs are separated by ":"
 * hamming [-l NUM]: print all/the first NUM hamming numbers, sorted ascending
-* isprime [NUMS]: print "prime" and "nonprime" if a number from the arguments/input
 * primes [N[-M]]: print all primes up to N or from N to M
+* factor [NUMS]: print the prime factors of a given number
+* deterministic prime-checking methods: sieve of eratosthenes (with bit-field and list), brute force checking, sieve of atkin

 Installation
 ------------